Marist University: Four-year college (1946)

-Modern day
+Expansion (1979)

-In 1979, 32-year-old Dennis J. Murray was selected to be Marist's president.
+In 1979, Dennis J. Murray was selected to be Marist's president.
 Under his leadership, enrollment more than doubled and the Poughkeepsie campus expanded to its current size of 180 acre.
 Every building on campus was renovated or newly constructed and numerous strategic partnerships were formed.

 One of the first strategic partnerships was formed with IBM, a major employer in the Mid-Hudson Valley.
 In 1984, Marist received $2.5 million in equipment and almost $2 million in software from IBM to expand academic and administrative uses of computers on campus.

 One of the first construction projects was the Foy Townhouses, named after Linus Richard Foy, completed in 1982.
 Marian Hall was built in 1983 within and around the college's first gymnasium.
 It incorporates the first building to be constructed through the manual labor of the Brothers (1947).
 Because it is located adjacent to the spot where the Marian building (the college's principal classroom building) once stood, it carries on the name of that building as well as the original of the four-year college.

 To expand student housing, Gartland Commons was built on the north end of the campus in 1985.
 It was an apartment community, housing approximately 300 students.
 It was torn down in 2015.

 In 1987, the Lowell Thomas Communications Center opened, providing space for communications, math, and computer science studies.
 The building was built over the site of an outdoor swimming pool from the early days of Marist that was fed by a natural spring.

 In 1990, the Margaret M and Charles H Dyson Center opened, providing a home for the School of Management, School of Social and Behavioral Sciences, and School of Graduate and Continuing Education.

 Construction continued in 1994 with a $27 million Student Center, bookstore, dining facilities, art gallery, and a new adjoining dormitory (Midrise Hall) In 1996, Talmadge Court was purchased by the college as an official student residence.

-In 1997 the college purchased a private residence, St. Ann's, which part of the area now known as Fern Tor, located on the college's northern boundary.
-It is named after the original St. Ann's Hermitage which burned to the ground in 1958.